OpenMendel/MendelIHT.jl/docs/src/man/getting_started.md

 ## Supported GLM models and Link functions

-MendelIHT borrows the distribution and link function implementations in [GLM.jl](http://juliastats.github.io/GLM.jl/stable/).
+MendelIHT borrows distribution and link functions implementationed in [GLM.jl](http://juliastats.github.io/GLM.jl/stable/) and [Distributions.jl](https://juliastats.github.io/Distributions.jl/stable/)

 Distributions (listed with their canonical link) that work with `L0_reg` and `cv_iht` are: